citusdata/citus_docs/develop/migration_mt_schema.rst

 Backfill newly created columns
 ------------------------------

-Once the schema is updated, "backfill" values for the tenant_id column in tables where the column was added.
+Once the schema is updated, backfill missing values for the tenant_id column in tables where the column was added.
 In our example line_items requires values for store_id.

 We join orders and line_items for the missing values: